-The Anatomy of Stress and The Ten Actors Methodology™ is a ground-breaking, one of a kind personal effectiveness methodology that continues to help prominent executives to prevent stress-related burnouts and develop their natural versatility and executive effectiveness.
+The Anatomy of Stress and The Ten Actors Methodology™ is a ground-breaking, one of a kind personal effectiveness methodology that continues to help prominent executives and leadership teams to prevent stress-related burnouts and develop their self-leadership, natural versatility and executive effectiveness.

 A vital element in the growth strategy of your business